The Caregiver Rulebook: How to Actually Help (Without Making It Worse)

 Do this, not that.
 Follow the plan.
 Respect the boundaries.

-And remember: every time you make my load lighter instead of heavier, you’re not just helping me — you’re protecting her.
+And remember: every time you make my load lighter instead of heavier, you’re not just helping me — you’re practicing real dementia caregiver support and protecting her.

 Love ya, mean it.